mnakib/Cloud-Native/DevSecOps/owasp-zap.md

 ## What is OWASP ZAP?

-OWASP ZAP (ZAP) is one of the world’s most popular free security tools and is actively maintained by hundreds of international volunteers.
+OWASP ZAP (ZAP) is a widely used open-source Dynamic Application Security Testing (DAST) tool.
+Designed for developers and functional testers, it operates as a man-in-the-middle proxy, simulating attacks on running web applications to find vulnerabilities like SQL injection and cross-site scripting (XSS).
+It is one of the world’s most popular free security tools and is actively maintained by hundreds of international volunteers.
 It can help to find security vulnerabilities in web applications.
 It’s also a great tool for experienced pen testers and beginners.

 ZAP can scan through the web application and detect issues related to: